blakedietz/blakedietz.me/content/posts/2022-01-30-week-04/index.md

 ### Family

+Jessica spent her time up in Idaho from 2022/01/20 until 2022/01/30 visiting.
+She stayed with Allyanna and I for the most part with some visits down to Fruitland.

+It was a nice opportunity to catch up with my middle sister.
+There have been so many miles and so many years between us; to say I missed her doesn't quite fill the hole in my heart.
+The most beautiful part about having that hole filled was how easily we fell back together.
+There were plenty of late nights of stories and an unhealthy amount of wine consumption.

+Thankfully we were able to catch a few moments while she was up here.

+I had the pleasure of showing her a book that my dad filled out.
+It has a question and answer format about various formative and seemingly trivial aspects of his life.
+I caught her perusing the book while she was watching over my new great niece Maya along side her newfound friend Velo.

 ![Jessica reading a book about dad while Maya sleeps with Velo guarding](img_0444.jpeg "Jessica reading a book about dad while Maya sleeps with Velo guarding")

 ![Velo's 4th birthday celebration](img_0443.jpeg "Velo's 4th birthday celebration")